PrincetonUniversity/install_lammps/06_profiling/README.md

 4. Launch the MAP profiler: `/usr/licensed/bin/map`

-5. Click on "Profile" in the main menu and then input the setting shown below:
+5. Click on "Profile" in the main menu and then input the settings shown below:

 <p align="center">
 <img src="run_settings.png">